top of page

 Equipment

-Our approach is to invest in the best and to offer only the most reliable.
+Our approach is grounded in precision, integrity, and results.
+We invest in the most advanced, research-backed technology and offer only the most reliable and effective neurofeedback systems.

-We know that every individual is unique in many ways and that successful treatment depends not only on our equipment and skills but also on our capacity to observe and meet every client’s particular needs.
+We recognize that each individual is unique, and successful treatment depends not only on cutting-edge equipment and clinical expertise, but also on our ability to understand and respond to each client’s specific needs.

 Training Modalities